Our ProductsProducts keyboard_arrow_left

 Technical SupportTechnical Support keyboard_arrow_left

 Conservation X Paving,

-Conservation X Kerb
+Conservation X Kerb and Edging

 The three-stage development of Temple Quay was designed to provide a mixed-use area of retail, housing and high profile office space alongside Bristol’s historic waterways.
 The development included the use of environmentally friendly transport links to the heart of the city via ferries, trains, cycle paths and pedestrian routes.

 The flagship urban regeneration project aimed to attract people and businesses to the region, through the regeneration of a historically important brownfield site.
 The project also aimed to create a sustainable, cost effective business zone to meet the increasing demand for high quality office environments.